slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Goethe*

 > *"Conceal your intention."
-'Say less than necessary."
+"Say less than necessary."
-'Keep others in suspended terror: cultivate an air of unpredictability."
+"Keep others in suspended terror: cultivate an air of unpredictability."
-'Assume formlessness."
+"Assume formlessness."
 -- Robert Greene (3rd, 4th, 17th and 48th laws of power)*

 > *"One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted."